Skip to content

 The protocol to use.
 This will typically be one of:

-- `http` for communications over HTTP(S).
-Note that when
+- `http` for communications over HTTP(S)

-- `message` for non-plugin synchronous message-based
+- `message` for non-plugin message-based communications

 Any other protocol will be treated as a custom protocol and will